DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/homework.md

 Find the largest tip for each day.
 On which day it was the largest tip in January?

+Use the pick up time for your calculations.

 (note: it's not a typo, it's "tip", not "trip")

 ## Question 5.
 Most popular destination

 What was the most popular destination for passengers picked up in central park on January 14?

+Use the pick up time for your calculations.

 Enter the zone name (not id).
 If the zone name is unknown (missing), write "Unknown"